sukoneck/resume/index.md

 <span style="font-family:Didot; font-size:2em;">Objective</span>

-> Passionate about technology, cloud computing and mentorship.
-I have had a great opportunities being part of large engagements that have given me deep exposure and experience in industries ranging from health care to airlines.
+> A cloud and infrastructure practitioner and aspiring DevOps engineer with an equal passion for mentorship, sponsorship, and leadership.
+I have had great opportunities to lead large, complex, constrained, and impactful projects.

 <span style="font-family:Didot; font-size:2em;">Technical Experience</span>
 <br />

 **Senior Cloud and Infrastructure Consultant**,  West Monroe Partners,  Seattle WA,  Sept 2014 - June 2019
  * Create bullet points that reflect action, make the action word the first word in the bullet point